 - 8. Elimination and retirement - 8.1.
-If two or more Athletes of a team, participating with four Athletes in the first or second round, are eliminated or retire, the whole team is eliminated. - 8.2.
-If one Athlete of a team, participating with three Athletes in the first or second round, is eliminated or retires, the whole team is eliminated. - 8.3 Refer to JRs Art.
+If two or more Athletes of a team, participating with four Athletes in the first or second round, are eliminated or retire, the whole team is eliminated in the respective round. - 8.2.
+If one Athlete of a team, participating with three Athletes in the first or second round, is eliminated or retires, the whole team is eliminated in the respective round. - 8.3 Teams eliminated in the second round will be placed equal last in the second round and are eligible to receive prize money.
+Refer to JRs Art.
 264.1.5 for details relating to prize money for teams eliminated in the second round. - 8.4.
 If a team is qualified to take part in the second round, an Athlete eliminated or retired in the first round may start in the second round.
 In the event that a team qualified for the second round has an Athlete who did not take part in the first round due to a fall of the Athlete and/or Horse prior to crossing the start line, the combination is not eliminated from the first round and is listed in the results as "did not start".
 In such a case the Athlete must be checked by the Event's medical service (or by a medical doctor if the medical service is not available), respectively the Horse must be cleared by the Veterinary Delegate before they may be permitted to start in the second round (see JRs Art.
 224.4.1).
 The Ground Jury reserves the right to exclude an Athlete who has fallen from participating further in the Competition and/or the Event in accordance with Article 140.2 of the FEI General Regulations.
 Refer to JRs Art.
 264.1.5 for details relating to prize money for teams eliminated in the second round.